 |Complement your preparation for the Environment & Ecology section of UPSC Mains GS 3 with the help of following links:|

-Facts Ramsar Sites & Indian Wetlands for UPSC
+Facts of Ramsar Sites & Indian Wetlands for UPSC

-The table below provides relevant facts in brief for the use in UPSC Exam:
+The table below provides relevant facts in brief useful for UPSC Exam:

 Ramsar Sites in India & Indian Wetlands

 |What are Ramsar Sites?||Any wetland site which has been listed under the Ramsar Convention that aims to conserve it and promote sustainable use of its natural resources is called a Ramsar Site.|

 |What is the Ramsar Convention?||Ramsar Convention is known as the Convention of Wetlands.
 It was established in 1971 by UNESCO and came into force in 1975.|

 |Is India a part of the Ramsar Convention?||Yes, India is a party to the Ramsar Convention.
 India signed under it on 1st February 1982.|

 |How many Ramsar Sites are in India?||There are 49 Ramsar Sites in India [Latest]|